trknhr/webassembly-sample/README.md

 https://1984weed.github.io/webassembly-sample/src/nqueen/

-You click buttons, then spent time is showed as dom.
+You click buttons, then calculation time will be shown.